Ivan-Zennaro/dots_and_boxes/README.md

 13/01/2021
 Worked in pair programming to continue the Server-Client version.

+19/01/2021 Almost completed.
+ALmost ready to send the repo.

 ## Rules

   1. Choose the players' identity and color, and the grid size;